yiqiao-yin/Statistical-Machine-Learning/README.md

 Programming Languages:
 - You should be fluent in both Python and R.
 - You should attempt to replicate same results in C++.
+- A list of ML functions for practice taken from Handson's ML textbook.
+For full list of Python code, please click [here](https://github.com/yiqiao-yin/handson-ml).

 A good exercise is to go to Online Code Compiler, click [here](https://rextester.com/l/r_online_compiler) and do some matrix algebra with different languages simultaneously.